 Some entries specify a prerequisite.
 If the prerequisite is a formula, you must have that prerequisite in your formula book before you can learn the new formula.

 Whenever an entry references an alchemical tier, it is referring to the Apprentice Formulae, Journeyman Formulae, Expert Formulae, and Master Formulae class features of the alchemist class.
 Each is considered to be one tier above the next.

 Unless otherwise noted, using a Bomb is treated as a ranged weapon attack.
-If a class feature or other effect allows you to make more than one attack, you may still only use one alchemical bomb per action (but you may make attacks with other weapons available to you with your remaining attacks).
+If a class feature or other effect allows you to make more than one attack, you may still only use one alchemical bomb per turn (but you may make attacks with other weapons available to you with your remaining attacks).
 Alchemical bombs use Dexterity for attack rolls and do not add an ability to damage rolls.
 All bombs are consumed upon use.

 Unless otherwise noted, using an Elixir is done with the Use an Item action.
 Elixirs are dangerous if consumed together.
 If you attempt to drink a non-instantaneous elixir while already affected by a non-instantaneous elixir, you must make a Constitution saving throw with a DC of 15 plus the number of elixirs you are under the effect of.
 If you fail this saving throw, you lose the benefits of both elixirs and gain one level of exhaustion.
 You have disadvantage on this saving throw if you are under the effects of two or more non-instantaneous elixirs.
 All elixirs are consumed upon use.

 An alchemical device straddles the line between tool and material product.
 Each alchemical device specifies the type of action needed to activate it, if any.
 Unless otherwise noted, an alchemical device can be used any number of times while it retains potency.
 Some alchemical devices can only be used by alchemists, while some can be used by anyone.